gvwilson/thirdbit/src/fiction/in-heck/index.md

 Hurt.
 My.
 *Friend!*"
-Sindy said aloud and through the speakers.
+Sindy said aloud and through the bots.
-Sparks showered from them,
-and then they fell silent forever.

 "What have you done?"
 Blazes bellowed.
 He aimed his tech at Sindy—